CumulusNetworks/docs/content/cumulus-netq-33/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/Install-NetQ-with-AdminUI.md

 7. Activate NetQ.

     This final step activates the software and enables you to view the health of your NetQ system.
-For cloud deployments, you must enter your configuration key.
+For remote deployments, you must enter your configuration key.

-    {{<figure src="/images/netq/adminui-activate-netq-onprem-240.png" width="700" caption="On-premises activation">}}
+    {{<figure src="/images/netq/adminui-activate-netq-onprem-240.png" width="700" caption="Self-hosted activation">}}

-    {{<figure src="/images/netq/adminui-activate-netq-cloud-240.png" width="700" caption="Cloud activation">}}
+    {{<figure src="/images/netq/adminui-activate-netq-cloud-240.png" width="700" caption="Remote-hosted activation">}}

 {{< /tab >}}